-INTRODUCTION/BACKGROUND
+INTRODUCTION

+This report purposefully has a broader scope than a traditional needs assessment.
 Welcome to The Face of Poverty, a report developed by Community Action Organization of Washington County.
 This document synthesizes research and discussions from early 1995 as background information for strategic planning decisions that will govern the organization's next five years.